Malladi Venkata Krishna Murthy

-Malladi Venkata Krishna Murthy (born 13 November 1949 in Vijayawada) is a Telugu writer known for writing thriller plots.
+Malladi Venkata Krishna Murthy (born 13 November 1949) is an Indian Telugu-language author.
+He is known for writing thriller plots.

-Writings
+Career

 Murthy wrote many novels and short stories.
 The film Jyothi Lakshmi (2015) is based on one of his novels, Mrs. Parankusam.

 Phani Ramachandra made three Kannada movies based on his novels: Ganeshana Maduve, Gauri Ganesha, and Nanendu Nimmavane.
-His movie Ganesha I Love You had core plot elements adapted from the novel Rendu Rella Aaru.
+His film Ganesha I Love You had core plot elements adapted from the novel Rendu Rella Aaru.